Snake River Fishing - Oregon

 Sturgeon near the Boat

 Other Species: Smallmouth bass average 1-2 pounds.
 The largest to date weighed in at 4 pounds.
 Rainbow trout average 9 to 16 inches.
 Channel catfish weigh up to 10 pounds.
 The best time to catch them is just before dawn.
-You'll occasionally catch a catfish during the day while you're targeting the other species.
+You'll occasionally catch a catfish while targeting the other species during the day.

 Guides, Rafts, and Drift Boats: